mims-harvard/nimfa/docs/source/index.rst

 Usage
 #####

-Following are two basic usage examples that employ Standard NMF algorithm and LSNMF algorithm.
-For more see examples and methods' documentation.
+Following are three basic usage examples that employ Standard NMF algorithm and LSNMF algorithm.
+For examples with real world applications see Examples section and methods' documentation.

 .. note:: Consider these examples as Hello World examples for the MF library.

+.. note:: These examples demonstrate factorization of ``scipy.sparse`` matrix, ``numpy```dense matrix, computation
+		  of quality and performance measures, error tracking, computation of MF estimate and matrix factors.

 Example No. 1